iMoneza/documentation/docs/javascript-library.md

 </head>
 ```

+**Please note:** Do not forget to add your domain to the Allowed Origins setting in your Resource Access API Key definition.
+If you do not do this, you will get a cross-domain javascript error and the script will not work.

 ### Init Method Options

 The iMoneza library has one public method available: `iMoneza.ResourceAccess.init()` which receives an options object